-MGMT 391-451,453 INTERNATIONAL BUSINESS
+MGMT 391-452 INTERNATIONAL BUSINESS

+SEMESTER: SPRING 2025

-SEMESTER: FALL 2024 INSTRUCTOR: Ron Greenberg EMAIL: rsg7@njit.edu PHONE: 917-751-5660 CLASS SCHEDULE: Asynchronous Online
+INSTRUCTOR: Ron Greenberg EMAIL: rsg7@njit.edu PHONE: 917-751-5660 CLASS SCHEDULE: Asynchronous Online

-Course Materials: Textbook: Global Business Today, 2024 Release, e-book, Evergreen edition, Charles W. L. Hill, plus content as indicated in this syllabus and posted on the class Canvas site.
+Course Materials: Textbook: Global Business Today, 2024 Release, e-book, Evergreen edition, Charles W. L. Hill, plus content indicated in this syllabus and posted on the class Canvas site.

-Contact Policy: I will make all efforts to respond to your emails within 24 hours.
-If a student has questions and wishes to meet with me, please attend the weekly scheduled office hours via Zoom meeting as posted on Canvas, open to all course students, on Wednesdays from 4:30 PM - 5:00 PM, or e-mail me for an appointment.
-(The dates and times are subject to change when noted.)
+Contact Policy: I will make every effort to respond to your emails within 24 hours.
+If a student has questions and wishes to meet with me, please attend the weekly office hours via Zoom meeting, which are posted on Canvas and open to all course students, on Wednesdays from 4:30 PM to 5:00 PM or e-mail me for an appointment.
+The dates and times of my office hours are subject to change.